nihofm/inverse-radar-rendering/README.md

     conda env create --file environment.yml
     conda activate inv-radar

-# Download dataset (MAROON)
+# Download Dataset (MAROON)

-See [MAROON](https://github.com/vwirth/maroon) (included as a [submodule](submodules/maroon/README.md)), or download the example [MAROON Mini Dataset](https://faubox.rrze.uni-erlangen.de/getlink/fi43P9pBvMVCGz5xJSfRRM/maroon_mini.zip), and extract to a folder of choice.
+See [MAROON](https://github.com/vwirth/maroon) (also included as a [submodule](submodules/maroon/README.md)), or download the example [MAROON Mini Dataset](https://faubox.rrze.uni-erlangen.de/getlink/fi43P9pBvMVCGz5xJSfRRM/maroon_mini.zip), and extract to a folder of choice.

-# Run
+# Run Optimization

-To execute differentiable radar rendering with defaults parameters on any dataset in MAROON, use:
+To execute differentiable radar rendering with default parameters on any dataset in MAROON, use:

     python main.py /path/to/maroon/33_s2_hand_open/30